Abu Simbel: Completion

 Today, hundreds of tourists visit the temples daily.
 Most visitors arrive by road from Aswan, the nearest city.
-Others arrive by plane at Abu Simbel Airport, an airfield specially constructed to serve the temple complex, with year-round flights to nearby Aswan International Airport and limited seasonal flights to Cairo International Airport.
+Others arrive by plane at Abu Simbel Airport, an airfield specially constructed in the 1970s to serve the temple complex, with year-round flights to nearby Aswan International Airport and limited seasonal flights to Cairo International Airport.
+It was built on the site of the larger of the two temporary holding storage areas used during relocation of the temple.

 Description

 The complex consists of two temples.
 The larger one is dedicated to Ra-Horakhty, Ptah and Amun, Egypt's three state deities of the time, and features four large statues of Ramesses II in the facade.
 The smaller temple is dedicated to the goddess Hathor, personified by Nefertari, Ramesses's most beloved of his many wives.
 The temple is now open to the public.